1. The Chinese Hukou system is a means of population registration, not unlike a census crossed with an in-country passport.

 What is the Chinese Hukou System?

 China’s hukou system was introduced in 1958 as a modern means of population registration.
 It was set up as a part of the economic and social reforms of the initial years of the communist regime.
-In 1985, the hukou system was manifested through the provision of personal identity cards.
+In 1985, the hukou system took a large step in manifesting itself in the fabric of everyday society through the provision of personal identity cards.

 - Status, ie urban or rural;